near/bos-web-engine/apps/docs/docs/alpha/alpha-test.md

 - Write components that test the limits of BWE
 - Migrate your existing components from the VM to BWE
 - Migrate vanilla React components to BWE
+- Test npm package imports

 :::tip npm Package Support
 A wide variety of npm packages should work out of the box with BWE, especially non-UI packages.
 See the [npm section of our imports documentation](/alpha/building-decentralized-frontends/imports#npm) for full details.

 **Note:** You can attempt to import any npm package, but not all will work due to the sand boxed environment.
+We are using this testing period to determine which packages will work and cataloging them in docs.
 :::

 :::warning Not Supported Yet